jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 test_key_error
 *********************************************************************************

-The `KeyError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#KeyError>`_ is an important :py:exc:`Exception`to know when working with a dictionary_
+The `KeyError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#KeyError>`_ is an important Exception_ to know when working with a dictionary_

 red: make it fail
 #################################################################################